 All out-of-state student travel must use a charter bus or rental vehicle.
 Before booking a charter bus, an approved travel request must be obtained.
 Charter buses may only be booked from the Approved Charter Bus List.

 Conference Fees and Association Dues:

-State and national association dues will be paid for one association.
+State and national association dues will be paid for one association for administrators.

 Annual conference and rotation conference dues are to be paid out of the travel allotment for the conference.

 Principals and vice-principals are assigned on a three-year rotation schedule.
 New administrators are assigned, generally, at the bottom of the rotation schedule.
 Vice-principals who move to a principal position keep their same rotation schedule.

 Rotation assignments may be delayed one-year if written request is made in advance.
 Conference “trades” must be approved in advance.